amitkvikram/parallel-programming/hareTortoiseThread/README.md

 2. Hare needs to have access to its own distance and turtoise distance both because it sleeps if it is far ahead of turtoise.
 Hare function proceeds in following order.
     - Lock hareDistMtx and turtoiseDistMtx in order.
     - Either updated hareDist or decides to sleep.
-    - Unlock turtoiseDistMtx and hareDistMtx in order.
+    - Unlock turtoiseDistMtx and hareDistMtx.
 3. As Discussed we don't worry about mutual exclusion when reporter access the shared variables.
 4. God needs to update both hareDist and turtoiseDist depending on the input.
 God function proceeds in following order.
     - Lock hareDistMtx and turtoiseDistMtx in order.